mobile app bar

 Ohio State Buckeyes quarterback Will Howard throws during the pro day for NFL scouts at the Woody Hayes Athletic Cente on March 26, 2025.

-Considering that their franchise has lacked consistency at the quarterback position ever since the retirement of Ben Roethlisberger, Steelers fans were more than ready to be optimistic about Howard.
-For all of the controversies that came with this year’s QB class, some were even willing to go as far as to predict that he’ll be one of the standout passers of his class.
+For all of the controversies that came with this year’s QB class, some were even willing to go as far as to predict that Howard will be one of the standout passers of his class.
+Others did the Howard-Big Ben comparison.

 Howard impressed many ahead of the draft by displaying his football acumen during an appearance on Barstool Sports’ Gruden’s QB Class.
 Even when the former head coach forced him to work under a time constraint, Howard still managed to succinctly and accurately dissect plays, proving that he’s more than capable of handling an NFL playbook.

-While Howard is extremely unlikely to replicate the success that Roethlisberger enjoyed in his rookie season, the 23-year-old certainly appears to have all of the necessary tools that are needed to become a competent signal caller at the next level.
-The fact that he’s already drawing comparisons to a two-time Super Bowl champion is noteworthy, but with those comparisons also come expectations.
+Howard is extremely unlikely to replicate the success that Roethlisberger enjoyed in his rookie season.
+However, the 23-year-old certainly appears to have all of the necessary tools needed to become a competent signal caller at the next level.

-Mike Tomlin has garnered a reputation for his ability to routinely collect winning seasons.
+Mike Tomlin has garnered a reputation for his ability to collect winning seasons.
 Should their talks with Rodgers ultimately fall through, Howard will have the weight of both Tomlin’s legacy and the team’s reputation on his shoulders.

 Thankfully, those shoulders appear to be broad enough.
 Throughout his five-year stint in college, Howard posted a QB record of 34-16 and managed to end his career by becoming the Offensive MVP of the College Football Playoffs National Championship.

 Howard’s collegiate campaign and genetic makeup suggest that he has all the makings of a future star.
-Whether or not he realizes that potential in year one is up to him, and partially, Aaron Rodgers as well.
+Whether or not he realizes that potential in year one is up to him, and partially, Rodgers as well.

 Post Edited By:Nidhi